 Pixelworks designs, develops and markets video and pixel processing semiconductors, intellectual property cores, software and custom ASIC solutions for high-end digital video applications.
 Our products allow manufacturers and developers of digital display and projection devices to manufacture screens of all sizes that display the highest video quality with minimum power consumption.
 Our core video display processing technology intelligently processes video signals from a variety of sources and optimizes the image for the viewer.
 The continued advancement of display technology and rapid growth of video consumption on digital delivery systems and mobile applications has increased the demand for video display processing technology in recent years.
-Our products are used in a range of devices from large flat panel displays to small low power mobile applications.
-Our products are designed to reduce overall system power requirements and reduce costs for our customers by minimizing bandwidth.
-Our primary target markets include digital projection systems, digital televisions, Ultrabook TM devices, tablets, and smartphones.
+Our products can be used in a range of devices from large flat panel displays to small low power mobile applications.
+Our products are designed to reduce overall system power requirements and reduce costs for our customers by minimizing bandwidth, reducing panel costs and optimizing the video display pipeline efficiency.
+Our primary target markets include digital projection systems, tablets, smartphones, and Ultrabook TM devices.

-We have an intellectual property portfolio of 125 patents related to the visual display of digital image data.
+We have an intellectual property portfolio of 135 patents related to the visual display of digital image data.
 We focus our research and development efforts on developing video enhancement solutions for our target markets that increase performance, video quality and device functionality while reducing power consumed.
 We seek to expand our technology portfolio through internal development and co-development with business partners, and we continually evaluate acquisition opportunities and other ways to leverage our technology into other high-value markets.